stevnw/S.L.A/README.md

 <pre> Language_Word/Phrase  Meaning  Blank_Column  Sound </pre>

-My personal intent is to use it as an alternative to Anki decks, like [Xefjord's Complete Language Series](https://xefjord.wixsite.com/xefscompletelangs/courses)
+My personal intent is to use it as an alternative to Anki for data from Anki decks, like [Xefjord's Complete Language Series](https://xefjord.wixsite.com/xefscompletelangs/courses)

 <sub>S.L.A stands for Shitty Language Application - in case you were wondering hehe</sub>